polatefekaya/Pekrent/README.md

 ### Client Side
 - **Language**: TypeScript
 - **Framework**: Next.js
+- **State Management**: Zustand
+- **UI Library**: Chakra UI

 The client side of Pekrent is implemented using **Next.js**, a popular React-based framework that provides server-side rendering (SSR), fast performance, and an improved development experience.
-TypeScript is used throughout for type safety and enhanced code maintainability.
+TypeScript is used throughout for type safety and enhanced code maintainability. **Zustand** is used for state management, providing a simple and scalable approach to manage global state within the client application. **Chakra UI** is utilized to ensure a modern and responsive design with pre-built accessible components.

 ### Server Side
 - **Language**: C#